gowebknot/mgmt-service/README.md

 - commit your changes
 - Push, create a PR from your nee branch to exercise3 branch, send it for review and get it merged.
 - Resolve conflicts by pulling latest version of exercise3 branch

+## Bonus Exercise
+- Once you have completed all the above tasks, create a tag in github and version it with a consecutive version id